 - Room Furnishings: Each student has access to a desk and chair, one small bureau, a built in closet (or wardrobe), and a bed.

-- Bed bunking is available in Northwest, however, bed lofting is not permitted/available in Northwest.
+- Bed bunking is available in Northwest and bed lofting is permitted/available in Northwest.

 - Laundry is located on the first floor of each building

 - Mailroom: Russell Hall, separate exterior entrance (not accessible to the residence halls)

 - Dining: Northwest Dining Hall, North Dining Hall

 - Learning Communities: Nursing (located in Russell Hall), Pharmacy (located in Batterson Hall), International Engineering (located in Hanks Hall)

 - Recreation: Game Room (Batterson Hall, separate exterior entrance and not accessible from inside the residence halls) and close proximity to basketball courts, tennis courts, ball field, volleyball courts, and the UConn Recreation Center